 You also need an email list so you can connect and engage with these readers.

 I’ve gotten an overwhelmingly positive response to both articles with hundreds of shares and thousands of views (if you were one of the people who shared, thank you so much).

 The positive reception to this idea also led to an equivalent number of questions asking about the how.
 Specifically:

 “what tools / tech / software do you recommend for authors and self-publishers to build a lucrative platform?”

-If this sounds useful, please share!
+If you find this article helpful, please share!

 And today I’m going to share with you 10 reasons you should be using it for your publishing projects.

 Email marketing is directly marketing a commercial message to a group of people using email. – Wikipedia

 So if email marketing is sending messages to a group of people using email, an Email Marketing Service (EMS) is software that allows you to do just that (versus, say, sending an email with 10,000 people cc’d).